Most browsers have an incognito mode. When you use it, your browser won’t store any information about the websites you visit.

 We can already tell you that the incognito mode is not as anonymous as you might think.
 If you really want to be anonymous online, you’ll be far better off using a VPN service.

-What is incognito mode?
+What is Incognito Mode?

 How do I go incognito on my browser?

-The table below tells you how to start incognito mode on your PC or laptop when you’re using Chrome, Edge, Firefox, Brave or Safari.
+The table below shows you how to start incognito mode on your PC or laptop when you’re using Chrome, Edge, Firefox, Brave, or Safari.

 |Chrome||Settings (top right) & New Incognito Window||Ctrl + Shift + N|

-|Edge||Settings (top right) > New InPrivate Window||Crtl + Shift + P|
+|Edge||Settings (top right) > New InPrivate Window||Ctrl + Shift + P|